survivejs/react-book/manuscript/04_implementing_notes.md

 -1
 ```

-Before proceeding we need to enable Babel polyfills. `findIndex` is included amongst many other features.
-You can see full list of enabled features at [core-js](https://github.com/zloirock/core-js) project page.
-Enabling can be done as follows:
+We also need to attach the polyfill to our application.

 **app/main.jsx**

 ```
-import 'babel-core/polyfill';
+import 'core-js/fn/array/find-index';
 ...
 ```

 After this you can use `findIndex` against arrays at your code.
-Note that this will bloat our final bundle a little bit (around 40 kB) but the convenience is worth it.
+Note that this will bloat our final bundle a tiny bit (around 4 kB) but the convenience is worth it.

 ### Implementing `onEdit` Logic